Golden Jackal: Profile and Information

 The golden jackal often develops a horny growth on the skull referred to as a jackal’s horn, which usually measures 0.51 in (1.3 cm) in length and is covered in fur.

 The fur on the back consists of a mixture of brown, black, and white hairs.
-The underparts are a cream colour and light pale ginger.
+The underparts are cream in colour and light pale ginger.
 Their unique light markings on the chest and throat serve as a means of identification of each individual.

-Habitat and distribution
+Habitat and Distribution

 In South Asia, the golden jackal is native to Bangladesh, Afghanistan, India, Bhutan, Pakistan, Nepal, and Sri Lanka.
 In Central Asia, it is native to Turkmenistan, Tajikistan, and Uzbekistan.